 It is true that filing jointly can come with various tax benefits.
 To find out the pros and cons, it is essential to talk to a certified professional accountant.

-But when a party signs a joint tax return, both parties are agreeing to their income — in a joint and individual sense.
-These income figures are then largely used to calculate child support and spousal support.
-It is hard, if not impossible, for a party to come into court and later dispute these figures if they signed the joint tax return.
+But when signing a joint tax return, both parties are agreeing to their income — in a joint and individual sense.
+Calculating child support or spousal support requires these income numbers.
+It is hard, if not impossible, for a party to come into court and later dispute these figures if they have signed the joint tax return.

-In some cases, one party might have a concern that the other spouse is overstating or understating their income.
-They also might be concerned about various other components of the tax return itself in terms of its truthfulness and accuracy.
+In some cases, one party might have a concern that their spouse is overstating or understating their income.
+They also might be concerned about various other components of the tax return itself, in terms of its truthfulness and accuracy.

 If the divorce case involves a family business or other non-traditional assets, tax returns can get complicated.
-In these circumstances, while there might be a tax benefit associated with filing jointly, this could be a reason a party opts instead to file a separate tax return where they note that they are married, but living separate and apart.
-Otherwise, a party could theoretically end up being audited or, worse yet, get in trouble with the Internal Revenue Service.
+In these circumstances, while there is a tax benefit associated with filing jointly, this could be the reason to file separately.
+The tax return should note that the couple is married but living apart.
+Otherwise, a party could end up being audited or, worse, get in trouble with the Internal Revenue Service.

-For parties going through a divorce, it is vital not just blindly to sign a joint tax return.
-Instead, many need to seek out the advice of a certified public accountant before making the decision is important.
+For parties going through a divorce, it is vital not to blindly sign a joint tax return.
+Instead, seeking out the advice of a certified public accountant before making the decision is important.
 A divorce lawyer may also assist in the case of divorce and joint tax returns.

 If you are going through a divorce or family law matter where a tax return is at issue, you can contact Stange Law Firm, PC.
 We have St. Louis divorce lawyers who can assist.